Vaccines help build lasting protection for your child.

 HBV

-The HBV vaccine protects against hepatitis B virus which causes an infection in the liver.
-For some people, this infection does not go away.
-This can lead to:
+The HBV vaccine protects against hepatitis B virus, which causes an infection in the liver.
+For some people, this infection does not go away and can lead to:

 • Liver damage